plomlompom/mtgtool/README.md

 ### deck file format 1

-The deck file parser ignores lines that contain only whitespace, or where the first non-whitespace characters are '//'.
+The deck file parser ignores lines that contain only whitespace, or where the first non-whitespace characters are `//`.
 On non-ignored lines, whitespace sequences on the start and the end of the line are ignored.
-The first non-whitespace token per line must be either 'SB:' (which marks the entry as cards belonging to a sideboard), or an integer; if the first token is 'SB:', it must be followed by any (or no) amount of whitespace, and an integer as the second token.
+The first non-whitespace token per line must be either `SB:` (which marks the entry as cards belonging to a sideboard), or an integer; if the first token is `SB:`, it must be followed by any (or no) amount of whitespace, and an integer as the second token.
 The integer describes the amount of cards described by the line.
 After the integer, a positive number of whitespace characters must follow, and